cloudera/hue/tools/examples/components/sql-scratchpad/README.md

 It's based on a clean create-react-app project, relevant changes are:

-- gethue dependency in package.json, note that this can also be pulled in from the npm repo by specifing a version > 4.9)
+- gethue dependency in package.json, tested with version 4.9.3
 - "components" folder with React wrappers around the Hue web components
 - App.tsx using the React wrappers